11 Best Email Newsletter Practices You Need to Follow

 Short and to the point.
 When promoting a new collection, they don’t need long-winded newsletters.
 This will do the trick.

-On the one hand, imagery can take an okay newsletter to a great one.
+On the one hand, imagery can elevate an “okay” newsletter to make a “wow” factor.
 And you’re not limited to still images!
 Look at how Noble Desktop, a NYC design and coding school, uses GIFs to illustrate the fun atmosphere in their classes.

 As of 2020, GIFs are the new black for email newsletters.
 They’re fun, they spark attention, they can show more than a still image, and they make you stand out in the customer’s inbox.

-On the other hand, before you add a bunch of creatives to the email, it’s important that you remember about hidden pitfalls.
+On the other hand, before you add a bunch of creatives to the email, it’s important that you remember their hidden pitfalls.

 You should also be keeping a balance between imagery and text.
 An email composed of nearly all images and GIFs can be a nightmare for your audience to navigate.